mattorb/Ale/doc/README.md

 # How to contribute
     todo....

-### Sources of inspiration: homebrew, rake, pyb, paver, pykook, doit, bad experiences with globally installed libs
+### Sources of inspiration: homebrew, rake, pyb, paver, pykook, doit, bad experiences with globally installed libs, lack of being impressed with existing python installation/package/environment management tools -- especially in the context of appengine development